ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 };
 ```

-The manual mock should be created as `__mocks__/@capacitor/storage.ts` under the application's root directory.
+The manual mock should be created as `__mocks__/@capacitor/preferences.ts` under the application's root directory.

 ### Setting the Session

 When we set the session, we have two requirements:

 - We should be able to retrieve the session again.
-- The session should be stored using `@capacitor/storage`.
+- The session should be stored using `@capacitor/preferences`.

 Let's express those requirements as tests.
-Note that the value stored <a href="https://capacitorjs.com/docs/apis/storage#setoptions" target="_blank">must be a string</a>.
+Note that the value stored <a href="https://capacitorjs.com/docs/apis/preferences#setoptions" target="_blank">must be a string</a>.
 As such we need to stringify the session object.
-Make sure that you `import { Storage } from '@capacitor/storage';` at the top of the file.
+Make sure that you `import { Preferences } from '@capacitor/preferences';` at the top of the file.

 ```typescript
 describe('setSession', () => {